kylemanna/docker-bitcoind/README.md

-Bitcoind with insight for Docker
+Bitcoind and insight for Docker
 ===================

-Docker image that runs a bitcoind node and insight in a container for easy deployment.
+Docker image that runs a bitcoind node and insight in containers for easy deployment.

 Requirements